 - 1. Design 3D characters with consideration given to movement and animation. - 2.
 Model a character based on reference material. - 3.
 Create maps and textures for 3D characters. - 4.
-Construct and use a rig to animate characters.. - 5.
+Analyze and apply aesthetic concepts with regards to character design. - 5.
 Demonstrate professionalism in the classroom.